 Learn more about our wildlife neighbors in the Connecticut River Watershed.
 Program includes a story, activities, and crafts.
 Activities are indoors and outdoors, weather permitting.
 For ages 3-6, accompanied by an adult.
 Siblings and friends welcome.
 Meet in the Great Hall.

-Explore the lives of active and resting winter wildlife in the book Tracks in the Snow by Wong Herbert Yee.
+Explore the lives of our favorite mud season amphibians.
 For ages 3 and up, accompanied by an adult.
 Meet at the welcome desk.
-The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT, and developed in collaboration with the Kellogg-Hubbard Library.
-Story Walk® is a registered […]
+Ongoing, March 1 – 14: 999 Tadpoles by Ken Kimura.
+Never underestimate the quick wits of 999 young frogs!
+The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT, and developed in […]

 Easy-paced, 1 to 2-mile guided walk, along the Canalside Rail Trail or downtown Turners Falls, geared for older adults, but open to all.
 Enjoy natural and local history along the way.
 Dress for the weather with sturdy footwear and bring water.
 Inclement weather cancels.
 Meet at the main entrance.